SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 ## Skylicons

-All standard Skyline icons can be downloaded from the [Skylicons](https://skyline.be/skylicons/) website in PNG, XAML or SVG format (either duotone or monotone).
+All standard Skyline icons can be downloaded from the [Skylicons](https://skyline.be/skylicons/) website in PNG, XAML or SVG format.

 To request a new icon or to request an update of an existing icon, send an email to [team.marketing@skyline.be](mailto:team.marketing@skyline.be).